avalokkumar/developer-notes/tricks.md

 * #### Experimental QUIC protocol:
 QUIC (Quick UDP Internet Connections) is a protocol that can improve website loading times and make connections more secure.
 Enabling this flag allows Chrome to use the experimental QUIC protocol instead of the traditional TCP protocol.
 To enable this flag, go to `"chrome://flags/#enable-quic"` and select `"Enabled"` from the dropdown menu.

+---

+### Windows Hacks

+How to reset your Windows 10 password if you forget it:
+1. Boot into the Windows 10 recovery environment.
+2. Open the command prompt.
+3. Type `net user` to see a list of all the user accounts on the computer.
+4. Type `net user <username> *` to reset the password for the specified user account.
+5. Type `exit` to close the command prompt.
+6. Restart the computer and log in with the new password.